MentoskaPraha/simple-create/README.md

 As soon as all mods that are currently in use work for this version of Minecraft, we'll update.

 ## Other Repositories
-[Quilted Clear Skies](https://github.com/MentoskaPraha/quilted-clear-skies) - the version of quilted clear skies used.
+[Quilted Clear Skies](https://github.com/MentoskaPraha/quilted-clear-skies) - a mod that removes the banding at the horizon of Vanilla Minecraft.
-[Simple Create Resourcepack](https://github.com/MentoskaPraha/simple-create-resourcepack) - the custom textures we use in our modpack.

 ## Credits
 - MentoskaPraha